yuanshunning/pickit-docs/docs/documentation/settings/settings.rst

 Test connectivity to the internet by pressing the Check button.

-Upgrade Pick-it version (available from version 1.10)
+Upgrade Pickit version (available from version 1.10)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here you can upgrade your Pick-it system to latest software version.
+Here you can upgrade your Pickit system to latest software version.
-Refer to the \ `Pick-it systems upgrade
+Refer to the \ `Pickit systems upgrade
 guide <https://support.pickit3d.com/article/196-pick-it-system-software-upgrades>`__
 for a step-by-step explanation how to upgrade the software on your
 system.